bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/build_msvc/README.md

 To build Bitcoin Core from the command-line, it is sufficient to only install the Visual Studio Build Tools component.

-Building with Visual Studio is an alternative to the Linux based [cross-compiler build](../doc/build-windows.md).
+Building Knots with Visual Studio is NOT supported, and it is recommended to instead use the Linux based [cross-compiler build](../doc/build-windows.md).

 Prerequisites